mesosphere-backup/dcos-bootstrap/README.md

 ### Use DCOS CLI

 After running `make bootstrap`, you can use the `./dcos` script to remotely manage your cluster.
-The script is a convenience wrapper around the `dcos` tool.
+The script is a convenience wrapper around the `dcos` tool provided by Mesosphere.

 This example shows how to use the CLI to install and use Kubernetes: